thzidaan/thzidaan.github.io/README.md

 4. Use the Theme Chooser to choose any theme for your resume

 ### Conclusion
 Congrats!!
 If you've followed the steps in this tutorial, you should have a simple-to-update résumé that's been uploaded to GitHub and is available for everyone to view.
+Feel free to contact [me](https://www.linkedin.com/in/tahmidul-hasnain-zidaan-2b973b200/) if you have questions about anything regarding the content.

 This is how your resume might look when you visit *YourUserName*.github.io <br/>
 ![](Resume.gif)